threedworld-mit/tdw/Documentation/lessons/core_concepts/commands.md

 To learn which parameters have default values, read the [Command API documentation](../api/command_api.md).

-## Design principles of commands

-- Commands tend to be "atomic".
-By itself, a command will do exactly one thing, but it is possible to create arbitrarily complex behavior in TDW using long lists of commands.
-For example, TDW doesn't have a single command that will generate a fully-furnished scene but it *does* give you the ability to use multiple commands to do just that.
-- Commands are designed to give researchers as much control of the simulation as possible.
-For example, the build won't internally handle navigation using depth maps; this has to be managed in the controller.
-- Commands don't impose any metaphors.
-It isn't even strictly necessary to have any agents or environments, nor are there limits to how many agents there are, what sort of agents there are, etc.

 ## API

 TDW includes hundreds of commands. **[Read the Command API documentation here.](../api/command_api.md)**